Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent electromagnetic fields: Introduction

 It is known that there are turbulent magnetic fluctuations in these space plasmas and that they operate mainly in the directions perpendicular to the mean interplanetary magnetic field (background field), effect known as solar wind turbulence anisotropy \cite{mat3}.
 A consequence as well is a significantly higher energization of charged particles in the direction perpendicular to the background field \cite{dmitruk2004,pugliese2022}.
 Besides this, another phenomenon that occurs is the so-called coronal heating.
 This is the net energization of the coronal and solar wind plasma over time, and therefore, the progressive increase in its temperature \cite{parker, mat2}.
 Both previous effects are still cause for study and interest in solar plasma.

 In order to better understand this type of systems, in this work we perform direct three-dimensional numerical simulations based on pseudo-spectral methods \cite{parallel_pseudoespectral}.
-The parameters are chosen to be compatible with the solar wind plasma.
-The turbulent behaviour is not modeled, but instead, any coherent structure that arises is the result of the natural evolution of the plasma.
+Energy is injected into the system at the larger scales by mechanical and electromotive forces in order to drive turbulence.
+The natural mechanisms that promote such mechanical forces are, for instance, the footpoint motion at the photosphere\cite{Harvey1973, Dmitruk1997, Suzuki2006} and the fluid instabilities in the solar wind\cite{Goldstein1995, Marsch2006, Alexandrova2013}.
+Electromotive forces, on the other hand, may come from convective movements in the photosphere that affect the velocity field directly and the magnetic field indirectly through the frozen-in field, or large scale Alfvén waves in the solar wind\cite{Fermi1949, Hollweg1978}.
+All parameters are chosen to be compatible with the solar wind plasma.
+The turbulent behaviour is not externally imposed, but instead, develops self-consistently and any coherent structure that arises is the result of the natural evolution of the plasma.
 To represent the interplanetary field, we will use a magnetic background field $\mathbf{B_0} = B_0\hat{z}$.
 We will have the weakly compressible MHD fields on the one hand (velocity, density, electric and magnetic fields) and the test particles, representing protons, on the other.
 The latter ones will be inserted into the system once it has reached a stationary turbulent state, and will be evolved as the fluid fields continue to develop.

 We aim to understand the effect of a turbulent environment on test particles, in particular, on their energy and magnetic moment.
-As for the latter, it is the first adiabatic invariant, meaning that it stays approximately constant under slow spatio-temporal variations of the electromagnetic field.
+As for the latter, it is the first adiabatic invariant, meaning that it stays approximately constant under slow spatio-temporal variations of the electromagnetic field\cite{RoedererZhang}.
 A turbulent flow does not fall under this category, and hence, the conservation of the magnetic moment is not to be expected \cite{dalena}.
-On the other hand, it has been demonstrated \cite{dmitruk2004} that particles gain energy at the dissipation scale through plain structures known as current sheets, formed along the background magnetic field direction.
+On the other hand, it has been demonstrated \cite{dmitruk2004} that particles gain energy at the dissipation scale through planar structures known as current sheets, formed along the background magnetic field direction.
 Moreover, compressibility was shown to play a role in particle energization, creating non-thermal particles \cite{lynn}.
 The interaction of the particles with coherent long lived structures has been found also to play an important role in the energization process \cite{Teaca2014,pugliese2022}.
 All of the above depicts some of the main processes by which charged particles can be affected by turbulent electromagnetic fields.